amybuck/sonic-logging/README.md

 You can optionally use the CLI for runtime modification of logging levels called `sonic_logging_cli`.

-All headers are located in sonic and will be installed in the */usr/include/sonic* folder (based on your prefix).
+All headers are located in SONiC, and will be installed in the */usr/include/sonic* folder (based on your prefix).

 ## Build
 See [sonic-nas-manifest](https://github.com/Azure/sonic-nas-manifest) for complete information on common build tools.